maim-lain/schooloflust/walkthrough.md

 ### Town:
 - Go south and talk to Zoe
 - Talk -> Optional: Ask the four questions -> That's all.
--  This always makes the game night!. wait till evening to do this!
+-  This always makes the game night. wait till evening to do this,

 ### cafe quest
 - just walk inside, no choices, teleports outside after

+- Knowledge = 3 -> Your room -> Inventory -> Magic book volume 1
+- Natalie's room -> Natalie -> Hypnotise

 ### sunday
 - peepin gtom, choices when talking to him dont matter, no variable checks
+- ,,Walk out the front door -> Talk to Neighbor,,
-- talk to basketball -> give dildo (+5 romance. -> complete quest ..... nothing else happens. maybe wait, cuz removes lollipop so looks a bit dumb.
+- talk to basketball -> give dildo (+5 romance. -> complete quest. maybe wait cuz

 ### spy on sister
 - sunday night need drill